Welcome to the Jungle Treehouse

 This Place Is Perfect For: Foodies and adventurous couples who want a romantic and private landing pad for exploring the lesser-known side of Cabo.

 Rooms: Twelve thatched treehouses nestled in a canopy of palm trees ascend to the sky — one a deluxe double unit connected by a suspended bridge.
 Every treehouse has a private open-air terrace, a king-sized bed, an outdoor shower, WiFi, and a curated mini bar stocked with the hotel's own small-batch mezcal.
 Come morning, a wake-up breakfast basket filled with pastries, coffee, and juice is the perfect fuel for a morning yoga class in the mango orchard.
-Two- and three-bedroom villas are available for fractional ownership.
+Two- and three-bedroom villas are available for fractional ownership and can be made available for hotel guests.
+If interested, request a villa when booking and hopefully one will be free.

 On Site: The 25-acre property is a living, breathing ecosystem with organic gardens and a working farm, citrus groves, and a family of farm animals — peacocks, donkeys, goats, and rescue dogs.
 The public areas include a solar-heated pool, a treehouse spa, a fire pit, a gym, and pickleball, bocce, and ping-pong areas.
 Daily painting, sculpture, and photography classes are offered.
 Days here are spent waking to the sunlight streaming through the treehouse thatches, stretching among the mango groves, sipping mezcal from the terrace at golden hour, savoring memorable meals, stargazing from the fire, and falling asleep to the Baja breeze.
 The beach is just a few minutes from the hotel, and Acre is happy to supply the 4x4 and surfboards.